la2050/archive/_projects/2016/eliminating-the-gray-leveraging-theater-to-end-sexual-violence-on-college-campuses.md

   with personal experiences, and writing this play serves as a cathartic and proactive way of healing and helping others.
 We all feel the urgency in fixing this problem and want to use our combined skills to make a positive impact.
-project_image_2: 4990464255741-team89.JPG
-empty_column_1: ''
 organization_name: 'The LadyParts Collective, fiscally sponsored by Fractured Atlas'
 organization_website: www.ladypartscollective.com
-organization_name_2: 'The LadyParts Collective, fiscally sponsored by Fractured Atlas'
-organization_activity: >-
-  Tipping the scales of gender equity in the arts and entertainment industry, The LadyParts Collective is an all-female group igniting social change by creating original plays about women's issues.
-ein: ''

 ---